-As incidents decrease there is an increased risk that operational experience may decline.
-Also the risks we respond to are becoming ever broader and more complex.
-We therefore continuously aim to improve our operational capability by investing in new evidence based training for our staff and by applying new technologies in our equipment and vehicles.
-The aim of this continuous improvement is to enhance the safety of our crews, in dealing with this wide variety of incidents and in delivering better outcomes for our community.
+The risks we respond to are becoming broader and more complex.

+We are continuously aiming to improve our operational capability by investing in new evidence based training for our staff, and by applying new technologies in our equipment and vehicles.
+The aim of this continuous improvement is to enhance the safety of our crews in dealing with this wide variety of incidents and in delivering better outcomes for our community.

 We are developing our vehicle fleet to ensure the most effective use of available funding, to take advantage of the latest technologies and to lessen the environmental impact of our activity.
 We are also making improvements across our fleet to provide all of our crews with access to the most up-to-date equipment.
-This includes buying and delivering a new Aerial Ladder Platform based centrally in the County at Horsham Fire Station.
-These specialist vehicles enable us to carry out rescues from tall buildings and provides us with high level firefighting water jets.
+This includes buying and delivering a new Aerial Ladder Platform based at Horsham Fire Station.
+These specialist vehicles enable us to carry out rescue operations from tall buildings, and provide us with high level firefighting capability.